• Skip to primary navigation

 Practical Uses

 • Home roasting logs or journals.
-Important for duplicating blends.
+It is important for duplicating blends.

 • When roasting for someone else.
 (Example: “Dad told me he likes his coffee roasted to Level 4.”)